JasonLee-cp-zz/Naver-Basketball-NewsScraper/README.md

-# NAVER Basketball News Article Scraper :smiley:
+# NAVER Basketball News Article Scraping Automation :smiley:

   > With this app, you can scrape **header titles** and take a brief **screenshot** of each article in the NAVER basketball news page for today.
   >